Download David's Playwriting Resume (updated Dec 2010)

 Production History:

-2011: slated to receive a reading as part of the 2011 National NewBorn Festival on Monday, February 5th at Manhattan Children's Theatre, NYC.
+2011: Received a reading as part of the 2011 National NewBorn Festival on Monday, February 5th at Manhattan Children's Theatre, NYC.

 The Seawall